os-vr/OSVR-Senior-Project/README.md

 ### Sliders
 Sliders are using a pivot that moves along a slider.

+### Dropdown
+A Three-Dimensional dropdown that will return one item when one is selected.
+GameObjects must have a text object and a collider to be part of the dropdown.

 ###Knobs
 Knobs are rotatory sliders that can rotate 360 degrees.